 Ups and Downs Southwest is run by our Trustees; they are very dedicated volunteers with a real passion for what we do.
 Being Trustees they ensure the charity is well-run; that the work we do is in line with our charitable objectives; that our finances are healthy; and that we comply with the requirements of the Charity Commission.

-While being a trustee carries responsibilities, it is also a fun and rewarding thing to be involved with, if you would like to join us as a trustee, please contact Jo Dean on 01278 691100
+While being a trustee carries responsibilities, it is also a fun and rewarding thing to be involved with, if you would like to join us as a trustee, please contact Jo Thorn on 01278 691100

 I was a Primary School Teacher by training and have worked with young children for thirty years.
 I specialised in working with very young children and particularly in the teaching of literacy skills and the issues faced by those children who were challenged by the expectations created by the school.